kyriakidisdimitrios/OpenMP-cpp/README.md

 ## Author

-This example was created by [Kyriakidis Dimitrios](https://github.com/kyriakidisdimitrios).
+These examples were created by [Kyriakidis Dimitrios](https://github.com/kyriakidisdimitrios).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.